Degrees and Credentials:|

 Criminal Justice Institute, Nova Southeastern University

 Dr. Gaskew has an extensive professional background in the field of criminal justice.
-He worked as a member of a Counterterrorism/Counterdrug Task Force in Southeast Asia, and later served as a Police-Detective assigned to the Special Operations Unit at MPD, where he was a member of the United States Department of Justice’s, Organized Crime Drug Enforcement Task Force (OCDETF), working with the U.S. Attorney’s Office, U.S. Drug Enforcement Administration, Internal Revenue Service, U.S. Customs, Federal Bureau of Investigation, and the Florida Department of Law Enforcement, conducting wiretap and conspiracy investigations targeting violent criminal organizations within the Middle District of Florida.
+He worked as a member of a Counterterrorism/Counterdrug Task Force in Southeast Asia, and later served as a police-detective assigned to the Special Operations Unit at MPD, where he was a member of the United States Department of Justice's Organized Crime Drug Enforcement Task Force (OCDETF) conducting wiretap and conspiracy investigations targeting violent criminal organizations within the Middle District of Florida.
 In 2001, he was awarded the Region IV Florida Narcotic Officer of the Year.
 He is a certified police academy instructor, and has more than 2,000 hours of specialized criminal investigations training which includes death and homicide investigations, advanced evidence processing & collection, hostage negotiations, money laundering, advanced DEA, criminal conspiracy, and organized crime investigations.

 Research, Accomplishments, and Publications:

-Dr. Gaskew is a Fulbright-Hays Fellow, an FDD Terrorism Fellow, and a University of Pittsburgh Faculty Diversity Fellow.
-He also serves as a Research Team Member on the FBI-sponsored Global Hostage-Taking and Analysis Project and is a Human Dignity and Humiliation Studies (HumanDHS) Research Team Member, He is listed as a University of Pittsburgh Faculty Expert in the field of criminal justice, and has been interviewed by numerous radio and print media.
-He is the Board President of the Consortium for Educational Resources on Islamic Studies (CERIS) and has conducted ethnographic fieldwork in Egypt and Israel examining structural and political violence.
+In 2016, Dr. Gaskew was invited to the White House along with ten other educators from across the nation, to spearhead discussions on criminal justice reform and higher education inside prisons.
+He is a Fulbright-Hays Fellow, an FDD Terrorism Fellow, a University of Pittsburgh Faculty Diversity Fellow, and a FAR Fellow.
+He serves on the Fulbright Hays Specialist Program, Peace and Conflict Resolutions Peer Review Committee.
+He also serves as a Human Dignity and Humiliation Studies (HumanDHS) Research Team Member and formerly served as a Research Team Member on the FBI-sponsored Global Hostage-Taking and Analysis Project.
+He has conducted ethnographic fieldwork in Egypt and Israel examining structural and political violence.
+He is listed as a University of Pittsburgh Faculty Expert in the field of criminal justice, and has been interviewed by numerous radio and print media.

-Dr. Gaskew is the Principal Investigator (PI) and was recently awarded a state grant from the Pennsylvania Commission on Crime and Delinquency (PCCD) in order to research prisoner reentry in McKean County, Pennsylvania.
-In 2012, he was awarded the PBAA Teaching Excellence Award.
+He is the Principal Investigator (PI) of an IRB research project entitled “Shoot or Don't Shoot: Using Body Cameras to Evaluate Criminal Justice Student Responses to Use of Force Scenarios.”
+In 2012, he was awarded a grant from the Pennsylvania Commission on Crime and Delinquency (PCCD) to conduct research on prisoner reentry in McKean County, Pennsylvania.